Chappell Roan and the immaculate consecration of safe spaces

 Also creating a sense of togetherness, her music – heavily inspired by drag and early 00’s pop hits – naturally lends itself to crowd back-and-forth, with every soul in the room roaring “FUGLY JEANS” when called to on “Super Graphic Ultra Modern Girl.”
 The setlist is largely a rehashing of her much-acclaimed 2023 album The Rise and Fall of a Midwest Princess, a record that concluded a three year build up and a run of no less than nine singles.
 The benefit of having such a bounty of focus tracks is felt in the ferocious energy of the room.
 Whether in the head-banging of the heavily percussive take-down track “My Kink is Karma” or the utter catharsis of the second-long pause before the chorus of “Pink Pony Club” kicks in, the sense of shared euphoria in the room is palpable.
 The slight drawback, however, is that those tracks with less clamour amongst the crowd become a little more obvious; the raw and twinkling “Coffee,” or the delicate and fleeting early cut “Love Me Anyway,” for instance.
 It's a concert with little staging, which is somewhat disappointing but an effort that feels authentically DIY.
 After all, the bells required can be found in the raucous fun of her discography, and her consumingly powerful voice is all the whistle you need.

 If Amstutz has faced controversy among the wider public then so be it, she clearly comes alive when performing and looking face to face, if you will, with reams of adoring fans.
-It seems that just as she engineers a safe space for her supporters, they in turn become the safe space for her, and act as the fuel to ensure her ascendancy becomes and long a successful reign.
+It seems that just as she engineers a safe space for her supporters, they in turn become the safe space for her, and act as the fuel to ensure her ascendancy becomes a long and successful reign.

 Setlist